secretstartups/handbook/content/handbook/group-conversations.md

 description: >-
   Everything you need to know about GitLab's daily, recurring Group Conversations
+weight: -10
 ---

-## On this page
-{:.no_toc .hidden-md .hidden-lg}

-- TOC
-{:toc .hidden-md .hidden-lg}

 ## Introduction

 Group Conversations are recurring 25 minute meetings providing regular updates across all GitLab teams on a rotating schedule.
 Functions with a [Key Review](/handbook/key-review) will also be scheduled for a Group Conversation with the exception of Legal.
 Team member attendance is optional for Group Conversations.

 The [Executive Business Administrator Team, also known as EBA Team](https://handbook.gitlab.com/job-families/people-group/executive-business-administrator/) are responsible for scheduling these events which should automatically appear within the GitLab Team Meetings Calendar from 08:00am to 08:25am Pacific Standard Time (PST) from Tuesday to Thursday.
 We do not hold Group Conversations on Monday as there are not enough Group Conversations to consistently have them on a 4th weekday, every week.
 Some days might not have a Group Conversation scheduled in advance.
 These are listed in the [schedule](https://about.gitlab.com/handbook/group-conversations/#current-schedule) as **Available**.
 If you would like to be added to the GC rotation, please post in the slack channel #group-conversations and tag @exec-admins.
 The EBA to the CEO will schedule an AMA with an E-Group member if there is availability.
 We will have a Group Conversation or an AMA every Tuesday, Wednesday and Thursday.

 All Team Members are invited to participate in Group Conversations by adding questions and comments in the Group Conversation Agenda, a Google Doc linked in the respective calendar invite.
 While 8:00am PST is not optimal for synchronous participation from all team members, we have done experiments to confirm that early morning PST is the time that works for the greatest number of team members.
 When we held GCs during different times, we saw participation fall by over 50%.
 The folks who opted to attend as a percent of folks who could do so during a 8am to 6pm workday was also lower for the experiment group.
 Team members who want to participate but choose not to attend in person are encouraged to embrace [asynchronous communication](/company/culture/all-remote/asynchronous/) by contributing questions or comments in advance of meetings and watching recordings or reading notes after.

 Non-confidential Group Conversations are streamed live and shared publicly to our [GitLab Unfiltered YouTube channel](https://www.youtube.com/playlist?list=PL05JrBw4t0KpUeT6ozUTatC-JbNoJCC-e).
 Confidential Group Conversations which are not streamed live or shared publicly to YouTube include Finance; Sales; Security and Partnerships.